-Hardy and resilient tree from Iowa, with medium-large fruit of excellent quality.
-Discovered by Tyler and Danae Halvin in Iowa.
+Hardy and resilient tree originated in the wilds of Iowa, with medium-large fruit of excellent quality.
+Discovered by Tyler and Danae Halvin growing wild in Iowa.
 Fruit is 8 to 14 ounces.
 Great flavor, very sweet and smooth with no aftertaste, with a hint of pineapple flavor.
 Stated to be the largest native pawpaw fruit to be found in southwestern Iowa, not far from Bedford, IA.
 Early ripening and hardiness make this pawpaw a first choice for harsh regions or the northern cusp of pawpaw growing territory.

 Recommended for ORGANIC GROWING